yasgreen93/CV/README.md

 #### Attention to detail

-A fundamental skill of being a forensic scientist is attention to detail and having to analyse
+A fundamental skill of being a forensic scientist is analysing the smallest amount of evidence and extracting a large amount of information from it.

 ## Education